cwag-gh/pywebedit/README.md

 - Make sure python errors are reported to the screen, as opposed to the developer console (also often blocked)
 - Allow distribution of resulting programs as standalone html files, which can be run directly from the browser, and shared using Google Drive
+- Maximize vertical space for coding on a Chromebook

 ## Approach